 Respecting Boundaries During Rehab

-One of the most common questions we’re asked by friends and family members of our patients here at the Florida House Experience is whether they should reach out to their loved ones in rehab or simply wait for the patient to contact them.
+One of the most common questions we’re asked by friends and family members of our patients here at FHE Health is whether they should reach out to their loved ones in rehab or simply wait for the patient to contact them.

 Unfortunately, there’s no simple answer to this question.